If you've blocked our ad, please consider unblocking it.

 Super Smash Bros. for Nintendo 3DS launches the popular series onto handhelds... with mixed results.
 While created in conjunction with the Wii U iteration, the 3DS version features different stages and gameplay modes.

-Did we mention Duck Hunt is a playable character?
-Yes, that Duck Hunt.
+Did we mention the Duck Hunt Dog is a playable character?
+Yes, that Duck Hunt Dog.

 Similarly to Brawl and Melee, Mr. Game and Watch is modeled in 3D, then flattened as part of the "2D characters" code used in the Game and Watch level.
 Take some pictures of Mr. Game and Watch and his items in 3D.